Maung Maung Oo

 Maung Maung Oo (မောင်မောင်ဦး; born on 20 March 1964) is a Burmese politician who currently serves as Pyithu Hluttaw member of parliament for Insein Township constituency.
 He is a member of the National League for Democracy.

 Early life and education

 Maung Maung Oo was born on 20 March 1964 in Pyuntaza, Bago Region, Myanmar.
 He graduated with B.Sc (Zoology) (Q) from Rangoon University.
-His worked Pig livestock in Yangon.
+He worked with pig livestock in Yangon.

 Political career

 He is a member of the National League for Democracy Party.
 In the 2015 Myanmar general election, he was elected as a Pyithu Hluttaw representative from Insein Township parliamentary constituency.